 Liens are difficult because some insurers will not honor a medical claim until the lien is addressed.
 This is because hospitals stand to make much more off a lien on a personal injury claim than if they went through a person’s health insurance.
 So, the other party’s insurance may refuse to pay a settlement until a lien is taken care of by the claimant.
 Claimants who desperately need a settlement often think that they must accept losing most of it to a hospital lien.
 However, this is not always the case with the help of an experienced personal injury lawyer.

+Sometimes, the size of a lien may be reduced through negotiation by your lawyer.
 At Arnold & Itkin, we’ve earned a reputation for standing up to some of the largest companies and entities in the world.
-While hospitals and other medical care providers have a team of lawyers ready to defend their practices, we have the benefit of a history of victories and enormous resources at our disposal.
+While hospitals and other medical care providers have teams of lawyers at their disposal, we have a history of victories and vast resources.
 Our firm has successfully recovered billions of dollars for clients nationwide.
-We’ll never settle for less than a client deserves and won’t hesitate to fight dishonest claims.
+We’ll never settle for less than a client deserves and won’t hesitate to hold at-fault parties accountable while making sure you can get the medical care you need.

 Call us today to find out how we can fight for you at (888) 493-1629.
 Our car accident attorneys only charge a fee if we win your case!